Reimagine society. Renew Jewish Life.

 - Create an entryway into exploring the primary sources, rich commentary, and history surrounding this integrative & holistic cultural tradition;

-- Translate Shmita into a modern context, empowering grassroots community building, local food security, and local economic structures by providing resources and tools to use in your own community leading up to and during the Shmita year.
+- Translate Shmita into a modern context, by providing resources and tools to use in your own community leading up to and during the Shmita year.

 - Connect a worldwide network of individuals and organizations who are interested in exploring the possibility of infusing all aspects of the Jewish community with the values and ideals found in the Shmita year.